neuroidss/lab-governance/README.md

 ### People and Partners Circle - Cassus

-Purpose: Right people love to work together, efficiently
+Purpose: The right amount of right people, who love to work together, efficiently

 Accountabilities:
 - Explaining ownership and Partner compensation system